Lamb Inquiry

 The Lamb Inquiry (2009) was established as part of the UK government’s response to the House of Commons Education and Skills Committee Report Special Educational Needs: Assessment and Funding.
-The enquiry was led by Brian Lamb, the chair of the Special Educational Consortium (SEC), who was tasked by the Department of Children’s, Schools, and Families (DCSF) to explore a range of ways in which parental confidence in the Special Educational Needs (SEN) assessment process might be enhanced.
+The inquiry was led by Brian Lamb, the chair of the Special Educational Consortium (SEC), who was tasked by the Department of Children’s, Schools, and Families (DCSF) to explore a range of ways in which parental confidence in the Special Educational Needs (SEN) assessment process might be enhanced.

 Aim

-The main purpose of this enquiry was to look at better ways of including parents, giving them increased access to information and support in their child’s education, along with developing better home/school collaboration around learning.
-The enquiry looked at the Special Educational Needs System (SEN) and its impact on parental confidence, and collected opinions from a wide range of sample size, including children, parents, teachers and other professionals involved in delivering and managing services.
+The main purpose of this inquiry was to look at better ways of including parents, giving them increased access to information and support in their child’s education, along with developing better home/school collaboration around learning.
+The inquiry looked at the Special Educational Needs System (SEN) and its impact on parental confidence, and collected opinions from a wide range of sample size, including children, parents, teachers and other professionals involved in delivering and managing services.

 Findings

-Although the Lamb Enquiry found the Special Educational Needs (SEN) Framework to be thorough, it found mixed reviews of that of parental experience.
+Although the Lamb Inquiry found the Special Educational Needs (SEN) Framework to be thorough, it found mixed reviews of that of parental experience.
 The findings showed while some parents were very positive about the framework, others had experienced countless problems.

 Enactment

-In order to challenge these issues, The Lamb Enquiry made 51 recommendations to the government to which an implementation plan has been derived.
+In order to challenge these issues, The Lamb Inquiry made 51 recommendations to the government to which an implementation plan has been derived.
 As well as focusing on improving skills and practices within the workforce and specifically on children's outcomes, the plan also focuses heavily on strengthening engagement with parents, ensuring a strategic local approach is made.
 The implementation plan also includes: